Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 ### **Step 1: Assemble the steering system**
 1. At the front, combine the wheel linkage by connecting the wheel axle and steering linkage between the two wheel linkages
-2. Connect the T-bone linkages to the steering linkage
+2. Attach the steering linkage to the T-bone linkage.
+3. Glue the two T-bone linkage parts together using glue.
-3. Mount the front plate on the chassis, while securing the wheel linkage in between the chassis and front plate using 2x M3 screws.
+4. Mount the front plate on the chassis, while securing the wheel linkage in between the chassis and front plate using 2x M3 screws.
-4. Attach the servo to the front plate using 2x M1.6 screws, ensuring it fits into the T bone linkage.
+5. Attach the servo to the front plate using 2x M1.6 screws, using glue to attach the shaft to the T-bone linkage below.
-5. Fix the wheels in place using the wheel stoppers, securing them using 3x M3 screws on each side.
+6. Fix the wheels in place using the wheel stoppers, securing them using 3x M3 screws on each side.